MattNies/AppleCraft/README.md

 # AppleCraft
-"The name says it all.
+The name says it all.
 If you enjoy apples and Minecraft then this is a mod for you!
 Enjoy!